Components

 The Rural Landholder Recovery Grant Scheme provides a rebate to rural landholders to help pay for the costs of clean-up and reinstatement of a primary production enterprise that has suffered direct damage as a result of an eligible disaster.

 Grants of up to $10, 000 are available to assist with clean and reinstatement activities.
-To be eligible for assistance the relevant property must be located within a local government area activated for a 2023 – 2024 disaster event and have not already received other disaster grant or loan assistance from any of these events.
+To be eligible for assistance the relevant property must be located within a local government area activated for an eligible disaster event and have not already received other disaster grant or loan assistance from any of these events.
 To understand how funding may be used please read the guidelines below.

 Eligibility criteria